-As a disclaimer, growers should use fresh water for this endeavor.
-That may be a trivial distinction if you live in an inland state.
-However there are places where fresh water isn’t as readily available as salt water.
+This might be really basic for some, but growers should use fresh water for this endeavor.
+We know that may be a trivial distinction if you live in an inland state.
+However, there are places where fresh water isn’t as readily available as salt water.

 The first thing to consider in the realm of watering cannabis plants is the water source.
 Every source carries different pros and cons, so this will require careful deliberation.
 Growers should adjust nutrient regimens appropriately for their water source as well.
 This is because different sources contain varying quantities of necessary nutrients.
 The following are some of the more popular water sources and the reasons that growers choose them or avoid them.